 Milliamp hours relate only to the accessible charge, regardless of the cell’s voltage.
 A device with a greater value of mAh will have a longer life.
 It also gives you an idea of how long a device will run from a specific battery.
 We use this unit for describing the capacity of a battery having a fixed voltage.

 A Watt-hour is a measure of energy stored in a battery.
-It is the voltage (V) provided by the battery, multiplied by current (amps) that a battery can provide for a certain time (usually in hours).
-A battery of 200 watt-hour means that it can deliver 200-watt power for one hour.
+It is the voltage (V) provided by the battery, multiplied by the current (amps) that a battery can provide for a certain time (usually in hours).
+A battery of 200 Wh means that it can deliver 200-watt power for one hour.

-It is very important to know Wh of your power bank to know if you can take it on flights.
+It is very important to know the Wh of your power bank to know if you can take it on flights.
 Power banks under 100Wh are not allowed on planes and can get confiscated at check-in.
 In this article, all the new TSA and FAS regulations are specified in detail.
-Make sure to understand all the rules and regulation to avoid any possible problems and enjoy a stress-free trip.
+Make sure to understand all the rules and regulations to avoid any possible problems and enjoy a stress-free trip.

 If you’re interested in calculating how many mAh you’ll need for changing your phone, then you might also be interested in some of the following articles as well:

 - What is mAh